 - It helps you convey clear messages.

-However, if not handled properly, directness in communication may make you come off as curt, rude, and disrespectful.
+However, if not handled properly, a directness in communication may make you come off as curt, rude, and disrespectful.

-To avoid this, you’ll need to:
+To become better at being direct, you’ll need to:

 - Understand why you want to be direct